johsteffens/actinon/README.md

 pnmtopng src_acn/primitives.acn.pnm > src_acn/primitives.acn.png
 ```

-## What it is
-Actinon is a lightweight ray-tracing renderer and interpreter of a dedicated scripting language.
-It can render 3D scenes, employing techniques like distributed tracing, path tracing, anti-aliasing and others.
-It can handle transparency, reflection, refraction, media-transition, diffuse-light,
-indirect-light and more.
-Various realistic surfaces are achieved by mixing fresnel-reflection, chromatic-reflection,
-(Oren-Nayar) diffuse-reflection and by simulating surface roughness.
-The rendering-engine is multi-threaded.

-For scene-design I developed a special language.
-It supports the composition of complex objects from simpler objects.
-Geometric operations on objects like translation, scaling and rotations can be applied easily and intuitively.
-Vectors and matrices have dedicated types with associated operators supporting arithmetic in a 3D vector space.
-The language also allows computing image sequences (e.g. for videos).

-Actinon is based on project [beth](https://github.com/johsteffens/beth).

 ## No AI
 Actinon does not use any AI agent for rendering.
 Image creation is purely script-driven.
 Thus, the image is the result of your own unique creativity.

 ## How it works
 Actinon is a console-application.
 It takes a text-source file as argument and executes its content,
 which normally comprises of the scene design, virtual camera specifications, render specifications
 and instructions how to render one or more images.